TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 * multipleFile: when specified tcli will use a different property file then the default manage-multiple-cloud-starters.properties you can optionally specify a job to run and an environment to run this in; this is handy in integrating with CI/CD Buildpipelines.

 * multipleInteraction: when specified, the multiple file will also be used, but in an interactive way.
-This is extremly handy if you want to run specific tcli jobs on multiple environments quickly.
+This is extremely handy if you want to run specific tcli jobs on multiple environments quickly.

 * surpressStart: When using this option after creating a new cloud starter the interactive tcli will not start.

+* answers: a comma(,) or column(:) separated list of answers to interactive questions.
+This is useful to run the tcli completely verbose; useful in a build-pipeline.

 These are the available TIBCO Cloud™ CLI Tasks: